zrichardson8039/Texas-Hold-Em/README.md

 # Tests

 This program contains a suite of unit tests that tests the ability to determine each possible hand in a game of Texas Hold `Em as well as the program's ability to determine the winning player in the game, with consideration to kickers.
 The unit tests are located in the "TexasHoldEmTester" class.
 Please note, I wrote this program while I was only in my second ever Computer Science class (outside of the course, as part of an internship application process) and was not aware of the JUnit package, so I wrote each test's functionality from scratch.
-I will likely refactor it using JUnit at some point, but please feel free to refactor it and commit those changes if you would like.
+I will likely refactor it using JUnit at some point.
 The "TexasHoldEmTester" class relies on the "PokerTableTest" which deals cards in a predetermined fashion for testing purposes.

 # Included Files